Skip to main content

 Practical Details

 Hours: Open daily, lunch 11:30 am–3 pm, dinner 6–10 pm.
 Reservations: Booking difficulty is rated easy, you should be able to secure a table with a few days' notice in most cases, though weekends and public holidays are worth booking further ahead.
 Location: Level 7, Pacific Place, Supreme Court Road, Central, accessible from Admiralty MTR.
 Dress: Smart casual at minimum; the hotel setting expects it.
-Budget: Price range not confirmed in our data, verify directly with the restaurant, but plan for hotel-restaurant pricing consistent with a five-star address.
+Budget: Price range not confirmed, verify directly with the restaurant, but plan for hotel-restaurant pricing consistent with a five-star address.

 Who Should Book This